Jay-Idrees/Bash-Scripting/Submission.md

     - `sudo passwd sysd`

 3. Give your secret user a system UID < 1000:

+    - `sudo usermod -g 400 sysd`

+4. Give your secret user the same GID:

   - `sudo groupmod -g 400 sysd`

-4. Give your secret user the same GID:
+5. Give your secret user full `sudo` access without the need for a password:
     - `sudo visudo`
    - Once the visudo file is open, pasted `sysd ALL=(ALL:ALL) NOPASSWD:ALL` under root

-5. Give your secret user full `sudo` access without the need for a password:
-   -  `Your solution command here`

 6. Test that `sudo` access works without your password:

     ```bash
-    Your bash commands here
+    Matching Defaults entries for sysd on scavenger-hunt:
+        env_reset, exempt_group=sudo, mail_badpass,
+        secure_path=/usr/local/sbin\:/usr/local/bin\:/usr/sbin\:/usr/bin\:/sbin\:/bin\:/snap/bin

+    User sysd may run the following commands on scavenger-hunt:
+        (ALL : ALL) NOPASSWD: ALL
     ```

 **Step 2: Smooth Sailing**